elenabachini/elenabachini.github.io/_pages/cv.md

 Scientific societies
 =====
-* from 2024: Member of "AIMETA", member of "UMI-SIMAI"
+* from 2024: Member of: AIMETA, SIMAI, UMI
-* from 2022: Member of "European Women in Mathematics"
+* from 2022: Member of: EWM ("European Women in Mathematics")
-* from 2017: Member of the “Gruppo Nazionale Calcolo Scientifico” (GNCS) of the Istituto di Alta Matematica (INdAM)
+* from 2017: Member of: GNCS-INdAM (“Gruppo Nazionale Calcolo Scientifico dell'Istituto di Alta Matematica")
-* 2019-2020: Member of “SIAM Geosciences” and “SIAM Computational Science and Engineering”
+* 2019-2020: Member of: SIAM-GS ("SIAM Geosciences”) and SIAM-CSE (“SIAM Computational Science and Engineering”)